 Several functions exist that compute, decompose, parse, and encode CDF_EPOCH and CDF_EPOCH16 values.
 These functions may be called by applications using the CDF_EPOCH and CDF_EPOCH16 data types and are included in the CDF library.
 Function prototypes for these functions may be found in the include file cdf.h.
 The Concepts chapter in the CDF User's Guide describes EPOCH values.
+The date/time components for CDF_EPOCH and CDF_EPOCH16 are UTC-based, without leap seconds.

 The CDF_EPOCH and CDF_EPOCH16 data types are used to store time values referenced from a particular epoch.
-For CDF that epoch values for CDF_EPOCH and CDF_EPOCH16 are 01-Jan-0000 00:00:00.000.000 and 01-Jan-0000 00:00:00.000.000.000.000.000, respectively.
+For CDF that epoch values for CDF_EPOCH and CDF_EPOCH16 are 01-Jan-0000 00:00:00.000.000 and 01-Jan-0000 00:00:00.000.000.000, respectively.